-- the Constitution on the recommendation of any of the three statutory officers. - C29.
+- C29.
 Financial Regulations include a section on risk management, and the importance of managing risk within every aspect of management.
 This is also emphasised in the Risk Management Strategy. - C30.
 The Service Director Finance, Revenue and Benefits has identified that the Financial Regulations require updating.
 The process of updating Financial Regulations has been put on hold and now been incorporated in an overall review of the Constitution, with a timeline of December 2021.
 It is important that the Financial Regulations are updated to reflect the changes in legislations and practice.